Timeless-H/Adv-Geo-Topics/README.md

 * Turf.js (a JavaScript library for spatial analysis)

 ## Demo
-The working demo video can be found [here](https://youtu.be/dt6kH-vwWhc)
+The working demo video can be found [here](https://youtu.be/dt6kH-vwWhc) and the live demo can be accessed [here](https://timeless-h.github.io/Lab4/templates/map_page.html)

 ## Illustrations
 A screenshot of the web mapping app showing a popup of the name of the icon (in this case a school) and its nearest health facility (highlighted with a pink circle).